ilariagolluscio/DataGatherer/README.md

 Please, double check that port 8080 is not reachable from outside your trusted network.

+## Testing Coverage

+The front end (React) is not automatically tested.

+The back end (Django) is unit tested.
+Automatic testing is performed on all critical operations involving data.
+The generated matrix is tested to be accurate to the data registered in the DB.

 ## Requirements

 You need Docker installed.